bogdan-szabo-sociomantic/ocean-1/README.rst

   These methods allow for creation of cells containing a number and a unit, both decimal metric (" 5.2 kB ") and binary metric (" 5.2 MiB ").

+``ocean.text.convert.Hash``
+  New module containing functions for converting between various types of hash: hash_t, char[] containing hex digits (with our without "0x" at the start), char[] containing exactly hash_t.sizeof * 2 hex digits (with our without "0x" at the start).

 v1.7 (2013-09-06)
 -----------------